evinstk/evinstk.github.io/docs/pc-goals.md

 > Need more details on the nature of the experiments and what your plans are.
 If your experiments have something to do with Zora's power, what's the relationship?

-**Short-term.** Gonzalo wants to explore the Savalirwood in order to discover its arcane secrets to further his magical experiments.
+**Mid-term.** Gonzalo wants to explore the Savalirwood in order to discover its arcane secrets to further his magical experiments.

 > What can we achieve here that will move Gonzalo to his long-term goal?